 In the summer of 1980 five schoolboys from Newtownards were part of the Discovering America Cycling Expedition that rode 3960 miles coast to coast across the USA, setting two unofficial world records for a school group on the way.
 Here’s an article by Alastair Martin about the expedition (adapted from the book Recycled Memories).

 In 1979, a group of cyclists from an American High School had cycled coast to coast in 45 days.
 Alan Evans (Senior Education Officer with the National Union of Teachers) thought that a London school could beat this.
 Pupils from Islington Green School (already famous for their part in the Pink Floyd video for Another Brick in the Wall) started preparing.
-Early in 1980 they decided to invite riders from across the UK to join the expedition and as a result an invite was sent to the Northern Ireland Cycling Federation.
-The NICF were not interested, and passed the invitation to Mike “the Bike” McConaghy, (then chairman of Ards CC).
+Early in 1980 they decided to invite riders from across the UK to join the expedition.
+Mike “the Bike” McConaghy, (then chairman of Ards CC) heard about the invite.
 A group of us were leaving Comber Cinema one night, having just seen the American cycling film Breaking Away, when we met Mike.
 Fired up by the film, we were inspired by the idea of spending the summer cycling in the USA.
 Five of us started training immediately under the watchful eye of underage coaching legend Jimmy Thompson.
 He soon had us up the Antrim Glens and down over Spelga.
 By the time Alan Evans came to Newtownards to pick three riders we were flying!
 Alan was so impressed he picked all five.
 The five were Ralph Fowler (16), Ivan Edmonds (16), Alastair Martin (15), Robbie Dunn (14) and Robin Haughan (13).
 We joined two riders from Wales, one from Scotland and thirteen from Islington Green School.

 The route was quite northerly.
 We started in Washington state on the west coast and rode through 13 states, covering 3960 miles in 39 days to finish in Virginia.
 This is longer than a more southerly crossing, but avoids the worst of the summer heat.